-If ivy is continually coming from neighbours gardens or you are killing and clearing a large area of Ivy, I would advice using this concentrated Glyphosate weedkiller, rather than the sprays, It's better and a lot cheaper.
+If ivy is continually coming from neighbours gardens or you are killing and clearing a large area of garden or wall, I would advice using this concentrated Glyphosate weedkiller.
+It's the best weed-killer for clearing Ivy and a lot cheaper than using branded sprays.
 More information on my page shop for weed-killer

-There's no easy way to remove Ivy from brickwork or gardens but these DIY tips may help.
-Living ivy is easier to remove and its also easier when damp, the vines are more pliable, making it easier to get your fingers or tools behind the vines.
+It is quicker and easier to remove living ivy, its also easier when damp, the vines are more pliable, making it easier to get your fingers or tools behind the vines.

 Pull or lever the ivy away from the wall, starting from the highest growth and working down.
 If there are several vines growing up the wall, work from one side until you have removed all the ivy from the brickwork.

 The tendrils (ivy feet), the hairy bits that get into the crevices and help the ivy to hold onto the brickwork will be hard to remove.
 You can pry these off with a putty knife.
 Normally these feet will dry up and disappear.
 If they continue to grow you will need to chemically treat them.
 I wish there was a "greener way" but I haven't found one yet.